apache/incubator-retired-s4/website/content/doc/0.6.0/twitter_trending_example.md

 * Build and deploy twitter-counter app

 		./s4 s4r -b=`pwd`/test-apps/twitter-counter/build.gradle -appClass=org.apache.s4.example.twitter.TwitterCounterApp twitter-counter

 		./s4 deploy -appName=twitter-counter -c=cluster1 -s4r=`pwd`/test-apps/twitter-counter/build/libs/twitter-counter.s4r

 * Build and deploy twitter-adapter app.
 In this example, we don't directly specify the app class of the adapter, we use the deployment approach for apps (remember, the adapter is also an app).
-Notice that the twitter-adapter package also has a different naming scheme. [^1]

 		./s4 s4r -b=`pwd`/test-apps/twitter-adapter/build.gradle -appClass=org.apache.s4.example.twitter.TwitterInputAdapter twitter-adapter

-		./s4 deploy -appName=twitter-adapter -c=cluster2 -s4r=`pwd`/test-apps/twitter-adapter/build/libs/twitter-adapter-0.0.0-SNAPSHOT.s4r -p=s4.adapter.output.stream=RawStatus
+		./s4 deploy -appName=twitter-adapter -c=cluster2 -s4r=`pwd`/test-apps/twitter-adapter/build/libs/twitter-adapter.s4r -p=s4.adapter.output.stream=RawStatus

 * Observe the current 10 most popular topics in file TopNTopics.txt.
 The file gets updated at regular intervals, and only outputs topics with a minimum of 10 occurrences, so you may have to wait a little before the file is updated :